Salt Lake City

 Inclusive procurement

-We were unable to verify that the city has inclusive procurement and contracting processes.
+We were unable to verify if Salt Lake City has inclusive procurement and contracting processes.

 Building Benchmarking